raphaelsty/cherche/docs/api/retrieve/Flash.md

 ???- note "add"

     Add keywords to the retriever.
+Streaming friendly.

     **Parameters**